 3) For obvious reasons, in years past, there were insurance companies which were reluctant to disclose how much they would agree to pay to buy an annuity.
 They saw this as taking away their competitive advantage with other companies and also setting a precedent on future cases which put them between a rock and a hard place often.
 One of the significant benefits of a structured settlement for the defendant is that it is a lesser cost than making a lump-sum settlement offer.
 Without this information, the plaintiff’s attorney was not able to make a complete assessment of the benefits and drawbacks of a settlement offer.
-Today, however, most states, such as New York and Florida, have some form of a disclosure law known as a “Structured Settlement Protection Act” (SSPA).
+Today, however, most states, such as New York and Florida, have some form of a disclosure law known as a “Structured Settlement Protection Act” (SSPA) and the Periodic Payment Settlement Act.
 These laws require insurers to be upfront about their costs.

 Your Next Step: Get a Free Case Review by a Qualified Agent

 Are you are getting regular payments?
 Before you make a life-changing decision about either accepting an offer, cashing in your annuity or structured settlement, or selling a portion of your monthly payments, contact us to review your case at no charge.
 Understanding the process of selling is vital for you and your financial well being.